Armies Battles and Sieges Colours and Standards

 The table below shows all the campaigns each Saxon regiment participated in.
 Because the Saxon regiments usually were named after their colonels, several of them were known by different names during the course of the war.
 Every name of those colonels are included (in italics) in the table.
 The only exception is cavalry regiment No. 10 which had so many colonels that the space was not enough.
 The letters represent battles (normal style) and sieges (italics), and the colours show which theatre of war the regiment was located in any given year according to the following system:

-In the Maritime Power's Service In the Emperor's service Pomerania, Mecklenburg Schleswig-Holstein The Baltic Poland ?
+In the Maritime Power's Service In the Emperor's Service Pomerania, Mecklenburg Schleswig-Holstein The Baltic Poland ?

 D = Düna